kittensyzygy/web-app/11ty/documentation/formatting-guide.md

 When trying to add or update a page on the site, you might encounter an error message if the formatting is not right.
 For example, if you don't include a blank line before a list, you will receive an error message like this: "MD032 - Lists should be surrounded by blank lines".
 The error message might give you enough information to correct the problem; otherwise, you can check for the error code in this [list of Markdown lint-tool rules](https://github.com/markdownlint/markdownlint/blob/master/docs/RULES.md)* and read the information there.
 If you're still having trouble, ask for help in the [Slack group](https://join.slack.com/t/selfdefined/shared_invite/zt-fczgm8b6-8ZZgHvLutNDXo~NjwaL7Iw).

-\* A lint tool check to see if code in a file is written correctly.
+\* A lint tool checks to see if code in a file is written correctly.
 It's useful to help developers find and correct errors before a webpage is made public.

 ## Resources